ToniWonKanobi/theoveranalyzed.net/posts/2014/2/2/fantastical-2.md

 #### So Here We Are at App Slot Number Two

 I had written quite a lengthy post devoted to all the ins and outs of this app.
 But then my domain crashed and I lost everything.
 In light of these events, I will instead go for the 'less is more' approach.
-While there are so many aspects of the app I could touch on, I will focus on only the most important aspects in which Fantastical 2 sets itself apart from the stock Calendar app and [Sunrise][sunrise], and [Calendars 5][readdle], and etc.
+While there are so many aspects of the app I could touch on, I will focus on only the most important aspects in which Fantastical 2 sets itself apart from the stock Calendar app and [Sunrise][1], and [Calendars 5][2], and etc.

 ### Claim to Fame

-When Flexibits [introduced Fantastical in 2012][macworld], it was a favorite among many nerds like me.
-Despite its reliance on the stock Calendar app for "Push" notifications (there were no real push notifications), its natural language parsers was (is) the [bee's knees][macstories].
+When Flexibits [introduced Fantastical in 2012][3], it was a favorite among many nerds like me.
+Despite its reliance on the stock Calendar app for "Push" notifications (there were no real push notifications), its natural language parsers was (is) the [bee's knees][4].

 It's as simple as this:

 1. Launch the app
 2. Press the "+" button on the top right
 3. Start typing like you would explain the event/task to another human
 4. *Done.*

 <figure>